RadinNedkov/table-builder-vue-js/README.md

 # table-builder-vue-js
-Styled table builder with Vue 2, Vuex and SASS
+Table builder with Vue 2, Vuex and SASS